 RPM's broad-speed-range brushless ultra-efficient DC generator

-RPM has also developed a broad-speed-range generator that produces at least 2x more and better quality electric power from wind turbines, compared to most other generators.
+We also developed a broad-speed-range generator that produces at least 2x more and far better quality DC electric power from wind turbines, compared to most other generators.
 It is tested and proven.
 It is described in our US Patent 7646178.
 Improvements that reduce its cost and increase its reliability thru fewer parts are described in a pending patent.

-Our generators produce regulated DC current and voltage, with power proportional to wind speed cubed.
+Our generators produce regulated DC current and voltage, with power proportional to wind speed cubed (for maximum power available from wind turbines, proportional to their speed x torque).

 Potential RPM generator sales are over $100 Billion per year.